wohhie/DataStructure-Algorithm/README.md

 ## Data Structure:

-## Finding a pair of element with sum K in a Unsorted array:
+## Finding a pair of element with sum K in a UNSORTED array:
 Given an absolute unsorted array arr[] and a number K, the task is to find a pair of elements in the given array that sum to K.
 | 6 | 3 | 8 | 10 | 16 | 7 | 5 | 2 | 9 | 14 |
 |---|---|---|----|----|---|---|---|---|----|